Oatmeal Coconut Cookies

 Jump to Recipe

-But one of the best desserts to add coconut to?
-Cookies.
+But one of my favorites?
+Cookies with coconut.
 Especially when there is oatmeal involved.
 I like cookies sweet (with a hint of salty) and loaded with nutty flavor.
 And if they have a glaze or drizzle?
 Even better.
 That makes these iced Coconut Oatmeal Cookies my ideal cookie!

 Old fashioned rolled oats are best in making cookies.
 The quick oats are really small and will blend in a lot more to your cookie.
 You may not even notice they are oatmeal cookies when you use quick oats.
 Rolled oats give you these oatmeal coconut cookies that classic oatmeal cookie look and texture.

-• Although you don’t have to use a stand mixer to make cookies, we find that it is easiest to make sure the butter and sugars get blended well.
+• Although you don’t have to use a stand mixer or electric hand mixer to make cookies, we find that it is easiest to make sure the butter and sugars get blended well.
 Cream the butter and sugars well, then add in the eggs and vanilla.

 • Use a cookie scoop (small ice cream scoop) to make even sized cookies.
-Place the cookie dough balls on a non-stick baking mat.
+Place the cookie dough balls on prepared baking sheet.
 You’ll want to leave about 2 inches between each cookie.
 These cookies won’t spread too much, but they will some.

 • Watch the baking time closely.
-You’ll want the edges of the cookies to be set, but you don’t want them too brown.
+You’ll want the edges of the cookies to be set, but for a chewy texture, you don’t want them too brown.
 Over-baking makes a dry, crumbly cookie.

 • Allow the cookies to cool on the pan for 3-4 minutes before you try moving them.
 Cool them completely on a wire rack.

-Serve these cookies with our cranberry pineapple iced tea, lemon ginger tea or mocha iced coffee.
+Serve the oatmeal coconut cookies with our cranberry pineapple iced tea, lemon ginger tea or mocha iced coffee.
 You’ll also love our oatmeal pie!

 Iced Coconut Oatmeal Cookies